 Private loans can also be quite tricky.
 As stated before, the difficulty in getting approved, and the interest rates demanded are often very high.
 However, the high-interest rate demanded when a cosigner isn't involved would be relatively high.

-If you are able to graduate successfully and thereon get a good job with a good income, you may be eligible for a lower refinance rate.
+If you can graduate successfully and thereon get a good job with a good income, you may be eligible for a lower refinance rate.
 A refinanced student loan or a consolidation loan is offered by private lenders to replace your old loans.
-At the end of the day, a new student loan is left pending and a new – ideally lower – interest rate too.